AI Workshop: learn to build apps with AI →

 user-select: none;

-One thing I use sometimes is to make all the app interface unselectable applying user-select: none; on the body element, then I can re-enable it on specific elements, using:
+One approach I use is to make the entire app interface unselectable by applying user-select: none; on the body element, then re-enabling selection on specific elements with:

 user-select: text;